Ukraine's southern offensive relies on heavy weapons. Soldiers say there aren't enough

 MYKOLAIV REGION, Ukraine — Rockets roar out of a farm field here near the front lines of the war against Russia.
 They leave long, white contrails against Ukraine's famously big, blue sky as they head toward Russian military targets.
 These are U.S.-provided High Mobility Artillery Rocket Systems, known as HIMARS.

 "Thanks for this present," says a Ukrainian reconnaissance soldier nicknamed Fox, who is watching in his green body armor with a knife and a walkie-talkie strapped to its front.
-Like some other soldiers in this story, Fox did not wish to give his name to protect family members living in Russian-occupied territory.
+Fox did not wish to give his name to protect family members living in Russian-occupied territory.

 Fox directs fire for artillery and long-range weapons such as HIMARS onto Russian targets.
 Like most soldiers here along the southern front, Fox raves about the HIMARS.